-"Take the dignity of hoary India for your shield," he advised Yogananda.
+"Take the dignity of hoary India for your shield," he advised Mukunda.

 Sir Jagadish Chandra Bose (1858–1937) was a Bengali polymath, physicist, biologist, biophysicist, botanist and archaeologist, and an early writer of science fiction.
 Living in British India, he pioneered the investigation of radio and microwave optics, made significant contributions to plant science, and laid the foundations of experimental science in the Indian subcontinent.

-Yogananda visited Sir Jagadish.
-"Come someday to my laboratory and see the unequivocal testimony of the crescograph," said Sir Jagadish, and when the Bose Institute was opened, Yogananda attended the dedicatory services.
+Mukunda visited Sir Jagadish.
+"Come someday to my laboratory and see the unequivocal testimony of the crescograph," said Sir Jagadish, and when the Bose Institute was opened, Mukunda attended the dedicatory services.
 Sir Jagadish told the audience: